-Battery Park City with Kids: Best Things to Do in this Manhattan Nabe
+Battery Park City with Kids: 25 Fun Things To Do with Kids

-It's hard to imagine that Battery Park City didn’t exist 50 years ago.
-Built on landfill, this planned community of high-rise apartment buildings features beautiful parks and a show-stopping riverside Esplanade along the southwestern tip of Manhattan.
-It offers an almost suburban existence right in Manhattan, with two excellent, BPC-zoned public schools, small supermarkets, and chain pharmacies.
+Battery Park overflows with so many family-friendly things to do, it's hard to imagine Battery Park City didn’t exist 50 years ago.
+Built on a landfill, this planned community of high-rise apartment buildings features beautiful parks and a show-stopping riverside esplanade along the southwestern tip of Manhattan.
+It offers an almost suburban existence, complete with excellent schools, ample shopping, and plenty of parks.

-Residents have to cross West Street (a.k.a. the West Side Highway) to get to the subway, Whole Foods, and all of Tribeca, but there are three pedestrian bridges across the highway, one underground pedestrian tunnel from the World Trade Center Oculus, and via a free shuttle bus.
-It’s not a bad tradeoff for those who dream of a giant communal backyard with river views.
+Residents have to cross West Street (aka the West Side Highway) to get to the subway, Whole Foods, and all of Tribeca, but it’s not a bad tradeoff for those who dream of a giant communal backyard with river views.
 And oh, the playgrounds!

-Of course, desirability means BPC has become an affluent neighborhood of luxury apartment buildings, but anyone can enjoy the neighborhood's attractions, or sign their kids up for FREE or low-cost programs offered there.
-Local families stay connected through the HRPMamas group and keep up on all the area news with the Battery Park City Broadsheet.
+Of course, desirability means Battery Park City has become an affluent neighborhood of luxury apartment buildings, but anyone can enjoy the neighborhood's attractions.
+Local families stay connected through the Hudson River Park Mothers Group and keep up on all the area news with the Battery Park City Broadsheet.

 Rockefeller Park has several sandboxes, making it a hit with tots and preschoolers.
 Photo by Jody Mercier

-1. Play in one of three age-based areas and take spin on the recently refurbished, manual merry-go-round at the destination playground in Rockefeller Park.
-Nearby, you can rent board games or sports equipment at the Battery Park Conservancy Parkhouse.
+Play in one of three age-based areas and take a spin on the manual merry-go-round at the destination playground in Rockefeller Park.

 Learn to sail on a J/24 sailboat, a popular boat for beginners and experienced sailors.
 Photo courtesy of Manhattan Sailing School